-Because there are countless cultivars, most have not been assessed for ecological functionality and for the potential detriments that they represent in an ecological context.
+Because there are countless cultivars, most have not been assessed for ecological functionality.

 Species, subspecies, varieties and forms are all designations for plants that arise from natural selection and exhibit broad genetic diversity.
 You can recognize that a plant is naturally occurring because of the binomial nomenclature used.
 It will have a two-part Latin name (Genus and specific epithet) written in italics, sometimes followed by an abbreviation: ssp. (for subspecies) var. (for variety) or f. (for form).